-For the simulated AOD, to account for errors due to species-specific emissions and assumed aerosol microphysical properties, the relative uncertainty is calculated by applying the simulated fractional aerosol composition to each daily AERONET observation following van Donkelaar et al. (2013).
+For the simulated AOD, to account for errors due to species-specific emissions and assumed aerosol microphysical properties, the relative uncertainty is calculated by applying the simulated fractional aerosol composition to each daily AERONET observation following van Donkelaar et al. (2013, 2021).
 The local calibration factors are calculated as the absolute error of each species at each station as a function of magnitude.
-The local calibration factors are then extended globally using inverse distance squared and the cross-correlation weighted average of each AERONET site to each global pixel.
-The residual uncertainty is calculated as the component-specific NRMSD, and is extended globally using the inverse squared distance and cross correlation.
+The local calibration factors are then extended globally as a function of the composition, proximity, temporal correlation, elevation, and observational dates of each AERONET site to each global pixel.
+The residual uncertainty is calculated as the component-specific NRMSD, and is similarly extended globally.

 The daily AOD values are used to calculate monthly mean values.
-Missing AOD and $PM{2.5}$ values within areas of more than 50% coverage are approximated using the interpolated ratio with the same data source during other years, or if necessary the interpolated ratio with simulated values during the same period.
+Missing AOD and PM{2.5} values within areas of more than 50% coverage are approximated using the interpolated ratio with the same data source during other years, or if necessary the interpolated ratio with simulated values during the same period.
 Monthly AOD values from all sources are combined using a weighted average, weighted by the product of the inverse residual AOD NRMSD, the inverse absolute percent difference between calibrated and uncalibrated AOD and the local data density.